Inference in Predictive Quantile Regressions: Simulation Study

-In Table \ref{table:power:n400:high:delta}, we examine the finite sample power of the switching-FM test and compare both its size and power to the IVXQR test of \citet{Lee2016} under the traditional linear alternative ($\gamma_1>0$ and $b(e_t)=0$ in \eqref{model_local}) with Gaussian errors as in Table \ref{table:size}.\footnote{We thank Jihyung Lee for use of his code made publicly available on his web page at \texttt{https://sites.google.com/site/jihyung412/research}, which we downloaded in the summer of 2015.
-Specifically, we employed the Matlab file \texttt{IVXQR\_x1\_powercomp\_med\_mean\_CYQ\_withIntercept\_1\_2014\_nov.m} and its function calls included in the zip file \texttt{IVXQR\_Power\_Final.zip} posted under the heading of ``Power''.} The panels on the left side of Table \ref{table:power:n400:high:delta} shows size and power when the residual correlation is strong ($\delta =-0.95$) and the panels on the right cover the case with a moderate residual correlation ($\delta =-0.5$).
-In both tables, the value of $\tau$ is varied across the rows and shown in column 1.
-The value of $\gamma_1$ used to generate the data is shown in the top row and varies across columns.
-The unshaded columns (2 and 8) provide null rejection rates ($\gamma_1=0$), while the shaded columns (Columns 3-7 and 9-13) provide rejection rates under the alternative hypothesis that $\gamma_1>0$, with $\gamma_1$ increasing to the right.
-The top, middle, and bottom panels show results for three different values of the local-to-unity parameter: $c=-5$ (Panels A-B), $c=-10$ (Panels C-D), and $c = -25$ (Panels E-F).
+In Table \ref{table:power:n400:high:delta}, we examine the finite sample power of the switching-FM test and compare its performance to that of the $t^w$ test under the traditional linear alternative $y_t = \gamma_1 x_{t-1} + e_t$ with Gaussian errors as in Table \ref{table:size}.
+We consider the local alternative $\gamma_1 =\gamma_1^*/T$, analyzed in Corollary \ref{corollary_FM}, for $\gamma_1^* \in \{5, 10, 15, 20, 25\}$ using $T=800$ (left-side panels) and $T=1600$ (right-side panels).
+The value of $\tau$ is varied across the rows.
+To save space, we show only the median and outer deciles.
+The unshaded columns (2 and 8) provide null rejection rates ($\gamma_1^*=0$), while the shaded columns (Columns 3--7 and 9--13) provide rejection rates under the alternative hypothesis that $\gamma_1^*>0$.
+The top, middle, and bottom panels show results for three different values of the local-to-unity parameter: $c=-5$ (Panels A--B), $c=-10$ (Panels C--D), and $c = -25$ (Panels E--F).
+We show only results for $\delta=-0.95$ since overall power comparisons for $\delta=-0.50$ are similar.
+As can be seen from Table \ref{table:power:n400:high:delta}, both tests perform well.
+Their power increases reliably as $\gamma^*$ increases.
+Their power remains approximately constant as $T$ increases and $\gamma^*/T$ shrinks, demonstrating power against the local alternative.
+While the $t^w$ test has a modest size advantage in the tails when $c=-5$, overall, the FM-switching test has higher power across all six panels, with substantial differences in some cases.

-As can be seen from Table \ref{table:power:n400:high:delta}, both tests perform reasonably well.
-The switching-FM test has a small sample size advantage when the predictor is highly persistent, especially when the residual correlation is strong (for example, in Panel A).
-In this case, the IVXQR is moderately over-sized in small sample.
-Otherwise, the two tests are fairly comparable in terms of size.
-Turning to test power, we note first that the IVXQR test tends to have higher (non-size-adjusted) power near the null hypothesis.
-When the predictor is persistent, this may partly reflect the over-rejection of the IVXQR test.
-On the other hand, for the less persistent predictor ($c=-25$), the advantage appears to be genuine.